ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Examples of projects
 #### Decentraland.org
 Decentraland is a virtual world you can explore with a VR set, your computer or your smartphone.
 They store all the assets on IPFS, so these heavy files can be fetched from several other users at the same time, for faster loading and synching.

-#### Distributed package managers
-The npm javascript package manager is now mirrored on IPFS.
-By using the dedicated client packages are fetched from IPFS, and then distributed to other clients which need them.
-For example, a team working in the same building will fetch packages from each others, meaning less network traffic cost for the company, or no interuption of the workflow if they lost their Internet connexion, as packages are available on their local network.

-#### Speed software containers distribution in your infrastructure
-Netflix is on its way to use IPFS to synchronize its Docker containers worldwide.
-Since each node fetch them from the fastest peers they know, the whole synchronisation is even faster than with specialised solution.
-You can read more about Netflix use case here: https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/

 #### Video hosting platform
 DTube is hosting their videos on IPFS to reduce stress on their infrastructure.
 The website itself is not decentralized, but it mainly manage coordination between users and discoverability of content.
 When browsers ship with IPFS natively, the benefits will only be greater.